gap-system/GapWWW/faq.md

 > largest nilpotent quotient (if this exists).
 >
 > Further, there are methods available in GAP to determine the automorphism
-> group of a finite p-group.
+> group of a finite $p$-group.
 Check the AutPGrp package for this purpose.
 >
-> In your given example, you can implement your considered group G in GAP
+> In your given example, you can implement your considered group $G$ in GAP
-> as function in p:
+> as function in $p$:
 >
 > ```gap
 > G := function(p)